KayDVC/python-recipe-viewer/README.md

 Please navigate to each version using the branch selection feature.
 MIT license applies to all branches in this repository.

+If used as "inspiration," please link back to this repo.

 Thanks,

 \-Kay